Contributors: awhalley, creis, dcheng, jschuh, jyasskin, lukasza, mkwst, nasko, palmer, tsepez. Patches and corrections welcome!

 Chrome uses different PPAPI processes per origin, for secure origins.
 (We tracked this as Issue 809614.)

 Click To Play greatly reduces the risk that Flash-borne Spectre (and other) exploits will be effective at scale.
-Additionally, the enterprise policies PluginsBlockedForUrls and PluginsAllowedForUrls can be combined to restrict Flash to specific websites.
-Even so, we might want to consider teaching CORB about Flash flavour of CORS.
+Even so, we might want to consider SI for Flash.

 <webview>s run in a separate renderer process, but that single process hosts all frames in the